DecBayComp/VoxelLearning/README.md

  - 5: Multilayer Perceptron (MLP)
  - 6: *Strong Learner* - Gradient boosting classifier with 4 weak classifiers

 Once your model is selected, click on **Train** to launch the training.
-It will open a new terminal, printing the duration of the training in the terminal at the end of the process.
+It will open a new terminal to print the duration of the training at the end of the process.

 ## Perform and visualize inference